Al B. Sure!: Other work

 In 1991, Brown co-starred with Martin Lawrence in a television pilot titled Private Times.

 In 1993, Brown provided vocals to the title track of the David Bowie album Black Tie White Noise.
 He performed the song live with Bowie on The Tonight Show the same year.

 In 2000, Brown's ABS Entertainment launched a television development division, and he served as co-executive producer of an HBO Comedy Special starring Jamie Foxx, filmed at the Paramount Theater in Oakland, California.
 Then, Brown teamed with the ABC Radio Network to produce and host a romantically themed nighttime music program, The Secret Garden, featuring a blend of music and celebrity guests.

 Brown participated in Bless the Children Foundation's celebrity auction along with NFL stars Charles Woodson and Anthony Dorsett.
 He was presented with the key to the city of Oakland by city council member Laurence E. Reid in recognition of the participation of Brown's ABS Ken-Struk-Shen in refurbishing parts of the city.
 Reid proclaimed October 19 Al B. Sure!
 Day.
 Brown was a DJ on the Los Angeles radio station KHHT, and played old-school hip hop and R&B. He currently hosts a daily morning-radio show on iHeart Radio.

 In July 2019, Brown became the new host of Urban One's nationally syndicated evening quiet storm/slow jams program Love and R&B, replacing the previous host, John Monds.
-The show, syndicated through Urban One subsidiary Reach Media and based in Dallas, Texas, is heard on urban adult contemporary format radio stations such as WZAK in Cleveland, WMMJ in Washington, KZMJ in Dallas, and WDMK in Detroit among others.
+The show, syndicated through Urban One subsidiary Reach Media and based in Dallas, Texas, is heard on urban adult contemporary format radio stations such as WZAK in Cleveland, WMMJ in Washington, and WDMK in Detroit among others.

 In 2010, Brown appeared as one of the 12 contestants on the TV One reality television dating game show The Ultimate Merger.
 The series was produced by Donald Trump and starred former Apprentice contestant Omarosa Manigault-Stallworth, whom Brown dated previously.

 In 2023, Brown and Al Sharpton founded a health equity organization called Health Equity in Transplantation following a March decision made by a private Medicare administrative contractor on behalf of the Centers for Medicare and Medicaid Coverage (CMS).
 The organization seeks to support underserved communities by supporting blood testing for early detection of organ rejection.
 Brown serves as the Executive Chairman.

-Brown was featured in the Peacock documentary, Diddy: The Making of a Bad Boy which was his first time speaking on camera about Kim Porter's death and relationship with Sean "Diddy" Combs.
+Brown was featured in the Peacock documentary Diddy: The Making of a Bad Boy, which was his first time speaking on camera about Kim Porter's death and relationship with Sean "Diddy" Combs.